Cloudflare is a fantastic free + premium CDN service that provides SSL in the free plan at no cost.

 - Search for Cloud Flare and enable

-Now you can see it’s getting loaded properly.
+Now you can see it’s getting loaded correctly.

-Once you activate, you must ensure HTTP is getting redirected to https to avoid duplication in a search engine.
+Once you activate, you must ensure HTTP is redirected to HTTPS to avoid duplication in a search engine.

 - Select the website from the list